-Big Debt Crisis, Blockchain, Cryptocurrency, Bitcoin, Digital Currencies, Digital Economy
+Big Debt Crisis, Inflation, Blockchain, Cryptocurrency, Bitcoin, Digital Currencies, Digital Economy

 The traditional financial system is going through an unprecedented overhaul in the next 2–3 years.
 Coronavirus and the covid induced economic recession and depression that may follow are and will continue to globally cause record levels of debt, stimulus payments potentially leading towards universal basic income being adopted throughout many countries.

 However, these solutions are a short-term bandaid and they imply the collapse of our monetary systems in their current form globally.
 Central Banks cannot print unlimited money forever without causing inflation or currency debasement.
 For example, if the Federal Reserve keeps stimulus money flowing, unfortunately the US dollar will debase, inflate or lose value.

 Recently in the US, Joe Biden nominated Janet Yellen to serve as the Treasury Secretary in his new administration and given her track record in the past as the Chair of the Federal Reserve with monetary stimulus and Quantitative Easing, she is likely to continue QE and inflation ultimately to get us out of the situation we currently are in.